mrizwanakram/Data-Science-Portfolio/Computer Vision Projects/4-Face Detection with Yolo V8/README.md

 - Specify the license for your project here.
 For example, you can use the MIT License, Apache License, or any other license that suits your requirements.

-## Contributing

-- If you would like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.

-## Support

-- For any questions or issues, please contact [your-email@example.com](mailto:your-email@example.com).

-Feel free to update and customize this README file based on your project's specific requirements.
-Provide clear instructions, necessary dependencies, and any other relevant information to help users understand and utilize your face detection project effectively.